Hunter Biden: Memoir

-Biden released a memoir discussing the trauma of the accident that claimed the lives of his mother and sister and his later addiction struggles, titled Beautiful Things on April 6, 2021.
-In The New York Times, reviewer Elisabeth Egan described the book as "equal parts family saga, grief narrative and addict's howl."
+Biden released Beautiful Things, a memoir of the trauma of the accident that claimed his mother and sister, and his later addiction struggles, on April 6, 2021.
+The New York Times described the book as "equal parts family saga, grief narrative and addict's howl".
+In his memoir, Biden claims to have no memory of Lunden Roberts, with whom he has a daughter.
+Roberts characterized the claim as "the greatest public gaslighting of all time".